Snoop Dogg launches accessory line for pets called Snoop Doggie Doggs

 Snoop, whose real name is Calvin Broadus Jr., dabbled into this space to make his canine companions match his energy.

 “If my dogs ain’t fresh I ain’t fresh.
-These dogs and their apparel are a reflection of Tha Dogg himself, so they gotta look the role of a Top Dog, ya dig?!?!” said the Long Beach, California native.
+These dogs and their apparel are a reflection of Tha Dogg himself, so they gotta look the role of a Top Dog, ya dig?!?!” said the “Drop It Like It’s Hot” artist.

 The line is in partnership with SMAC Entertainment and Little Earth Productions, Inc.